-During the month or so before Passover, five Shabbatot are characterized by special Maftir readings, called the Arba Parshiot [five Torah portions], which relate thematically to Passover or Purim: Shabbat Shekalim (which occurred February 21-22), Shabbat Zakhor, Shabbat Parah, Shabbat HaHodesh, Shabbat HaGadol.
+During the month or so before Passover, five Shabbatot are characterized by special Maftir readings, called the Arba Parshiot [five Torah portions], which relate thematically to Passover or Purim: Shabbat Shekalim (which occurred February 12-13), Shabbat Zakhor (which occurred February 19-20), Shabbat Parah, Shabbat HaHodesh, Shabbat HaGadol.

-SHABBAT ZAKHOR (MARCH 6 - 7)
+SHABBAT ZAKHOR (FEBRUARY 19 - 20)

-Shabbat Zakhor, whose maftir reading, Deuteronomy 25:17-19, is an admonition to remember Amalek, the nation that surprised the Israelites wandering in the desert after the Exodus from Egypt with a rear attack on the stragglers.
+Shabbat Zakhor, whose maftir reading, Deuteronomy 25:17-19, is an admonition to remember Amalek, the nation that surprised the Israelites wandering in the desert after the Exodus from Egypt by attacking the stragglers.
 The Israelites constituted no military threat, leading some Jewish commentators to view Amalek as rebels against God, because they were trying to destroy the Israelites.
-God commands the Israelites, therefore, that when safely settled in Palestine, "You shall blot out the memory of Amalek from under heaven."
+God commands the Israelites, therefore, that when safely settled in Israel or the "Promised Land," "You shall blot out the memory of Amalek from under heaven."

-The Torah instructs Jews to "remember Amalek," a commandment fulfilled each year by publicly reading this passage on the Shabbat before Purim, because Haman, the arch-villain of the Scroll of Esther [megillat Esther], who tries to kill the Jews of Persia, is an Amalekite.
-The haftarah reading is I Samuel 15:2-34, which describes Saul's war with Amalek.
+The Torah instructs Jews to "remember Amalek," a commandment fulfilled each year by publicly reading this passage on the Shabbat before Purim, because Haman, the arch-villain of the Scroll of Esther (megillat Esther), who tries to kill the Jews of Persia, is an Amalekite.
+The Haftarah reading is I Samuel 15:2-34, which describes Saul's war with Amalek.

-SHABBAT PARAH (MARCH 13 - 14)
+SHABBAT PARAH (MARCH 5 - 6)

-Shabbat Parah, the Sabbath of the Red Heifer, occurs on the Shabbat prior to Shabbat Hahodesh of the month of Nisan.
-The maftir reading, Numbers 19:1-22, deals with the red heifer whose ashes were combined with water to ritually purify anyone who had been in contact with a dead person.
-Because only people who were pure could eat from the Passover sacrifice, a public announcement right before Nisan reminded anyone who had become impure to purify themselves before making the Passover pilgrimage to Jerusalem.
+Shabbat Parah, the Sabbath of the Red Heifer, occurs on the Shabbat prior to beginning the month of Nisan.
+The maftir reading, Numbers 19:1-22, deals with the red heifer whose ashes were combined with water to ritually purify anyone who had been in contact with a dead body.
+Only people who were ritually pure could eat from the Passover sacrifice.
+A public announcement right before Nisan reminded anyone who had become ritually impure to purify themselves before making the Passover pilgrimage to Jerusalem.

-The haftarah, Ezekiel 36:16-38, also deals with issues of being cleansed from contamination, but the impurity in this case symbolizes human sinfulness.
-But, like physical impurity, sins can be overcome.
-As God says in Ezekiel 36:25,26: "I will sprinkle clean water upon you, and you shall be clean: I will cleanse you from all your uncleanness and from all your fetishes [idolatrous practices].
+The Haftarah, Ezekiel 36:16-38, also deals with topics of being ritually cleansed from contamination, but the impurity in this case symbolizes human sinfulness.
+As God says in Ezekiel 36:25,26: "I will sprinkle clean water upon you, and you shall be clean: I will cleanse you from all your uncleanness and from all your fetishes (idolatrous practices).
 And I will give you a new heart and put a new spirit into you."
 This renewal of self and nation reflects Passover's theme of redemption.

-SHABBAT HAHODESH (MARCH 20 - 21)
+SHABBAT HAHODESH (MARCH 12 - 13)

 Shabbat HaHodesh occurs either on the Shabbat before Rosh Hodesh Nisan or on Rosh Hodesh itself.
-The maftir reading is Exodus 12:1-20, which details eating the Passover sacrifice, with "your loins girded, your sandals on your feet, and your staff in your hand"; eating bitter herbs and unleavened bread; and putting blood on the door posts; and it lists the Passover laws.
+The maftir reading is Exodus 12:1-20, which details eating the Passover sacrifice, with bitter herbs and unleavened bread; and putting blood on the door posts; and it lists the Passover laws.

 The first day of Nisan is also important as the occasion for God's first commandment, sanctifying the new moon, which begins the Torah reading, "This month shall mark for you the beginning of the months; it shall be the first of the months of the year for you."
-This commandment moved the determination of months from God's agenda into the hands of the Jewish people, giving them control over time and the theological/liturgical cycle.
-The haftarah, Ezekiel 45:16-46:18, describes the sacrifices that the Israelites are to bring on the first of Nisan, on Passover, and on other festivals in the future Temple.
+The Haftarah, Ezekiel 45:16-46:18, describes the sacrifices that the Israelites are to bring on the first of Nisan, on Passover, and on other festivals in the future Temple.

-SHABBAT HAGADOL (APRIL 3 - 4)
+SHABBAT HAGADOL (MARCH 26 - 27)